2023 in Books

 Kindle Oasis 2 (2017)

 I am a relatively long user of the Kindle.
 I got my first Kindle Keyboard in November 2010 and had to replace it twice, once for theft and once because a broken display.
 I liked it so much that I was never tempted to switch to one of the newer versions.
-Most of them come with better displays, back-light, are smaller and lighter, but at the same time remove one feature that I especially like: the page turning buttons.
-Last year’s Oasis changed that, but the weird charging case turned me off. ...
+Most of them come with better displays, back-light, are smaller and lighter, but at the same time remove one feature that I especially like: the page turning buttons. ...

 November 7, 2017 · 3 min · Christof Damian